Tools

 Terminal

-Section titled “Terminal”Ghostty is my preferred terminal.
+Section titled “Ghostty”Ghostty is my preferred terminal emulator.

 Starship